This is an introductory resource guide for those new to restoring rivers through dam removal.

 Aim of this toolkit

-In the coming year we aim to work with partners to develop this toolkit into a more comprehensive guide and training for practitioner’s.
+In the coming year we aim to work with partners to develop this toolkit into a more comprehensive guide and training for practitioners.
 In the interim, we would be honored to have your input on helpful scope and content, to ensure the resource supports your needs.
+Please contact us here.

 Barriers on rivers, include dams, weirs, road and railroad crossings, levees and more, that fragment our rivers, impacting both up and downstream flow as well as the connection to the floodplain.
 For this toolkit we focus on dams and weirs.
 We will use the term “dam” inclusively to refer to barriers that span the stream channel for the purposes of impounding or diverting water, block the natural movement of water, fish, sediment and nutrients in the river.
 Dams can be made of any combination of concrete, stone, brick or earth, and may have been built for many different purposes such as hydropower, water supply, or recreation.